picada/cyber-security-mooc-project-1/README.md

 Code pointer: https://github.com/picada/cyber-security-mooc-project-1/blob/main/todo/models.py#L7

 In the current implementation, user passwords are stored in in the database unencrypted in plain text format.
-This could be a very bad thing for example if the passwords would be leaked after a cyber attack.
+This could be a very bad thing for example if the password list would be leaked after a cyber attack.

 The simplest fix in this case would be to just use Django's built-in password management functionality.
 Basically, the `set_password` and `check_password` could be removed from the file, in whcih case the model would fall back to using the ready-made functionalities for hashing and other password logic.